 Python for beginners

 If you just want to write some standalone scripts, then avoid books targeting Web Developers (Web developers would have to learn other topics, like a web framework, HTML rendering, REST APIs, etc., stuff that you can skip).
-I learnt from the online book Dive into Python, which is a bit advanced.
-I won’t recommend it if this is the first computer language you are learning.
-Nevertheless, it’s a great book indeed.
-If you’re a beginner, just focus on the language syntax, keywords and the style of writing code.
-The book Byte of Python gets a lot of deserved praise from beginners.
-You may also try Think Python.
+I learnt it from Dive into Python, which is a bit advanced and not for you if this is the first computer language you are learning.
+It’s a great book though!

-Don’t try to learn by collecting tips from forums on random Python related FAQs.
+Don’t try to learn by collecting tips from forums on random Python-related FAQs.
 It’s best if you start with a complete book.
-The forums will come handy later when you have started coding and are stuck at some specific point.
-I haven’t studied programming through interactive online websites yet; I prefer working with native tools and find practicing on the browser a bit cumbersome.
+The forums will come in handy later when you have started coding and are stuck at some specific point.
+I haven’t studied programming through interactive online websites yet; I prefer working with native tools and find practising on the browser a bit cumbersome.
 It’s always better to practice coding in the environment you would be working on.
-Online interactive tutorials will give you a sense of accomplishment, with a quick-start, but without actually building a good foundation.
+Online interactive tutorials will give you a sense of accomplishment, with a quick start, but without actually building a good foundation.
 Having said that, there are a few good resources out there.

-There are also some very good online video courses available now.
-For one, “sentdex” on youtube has some awesome content.
+There are also some very good online video courses available now. “sentdex” on youtube has some awesome content.

-Python, and most scripting languages use Regular Expressions for a lot of text operations: it would help you greatly if you learn a bit of RegEx separately first.
-You have definitely encountered some RegEx already if you’re an active computer user.
+P.S.: Python like most scripting languages uses Regular Expressions for a lot of text operations: it would help you greatly if you learn a bit of RegEx as well (You have definitely encountered some RegEx already if you’re an active computer user).

 Posted